Mirza Ebrahim Khan Sahhafbashi: Other activities

 Sahhafbashi also imported other Western scientific equipment such as X-ray machines, phonographs, and steam-powered automobiles.
 He was also the man who opened the first "Hamām-e nomré" (a kind of public shower with separate bathrooms) in Iran.
 (History of Iran's Cinema, by Jamal Omid.
 In Abolqasem Rezaee's quotes about his father, Mirza Ebrahim.)

 Later life

 In 1906, Sahhafbashi was imprisoned for an unpaid debt of 12,000 (or 14,000) tomans to Arbab Jamshid.
-Shortly after this, and likely as a result of both the religious opposition to the cinema and Sahhafbashi's pro-Constitutional Revolution activities, Sahhafbashi was exiled from Persia and his property was seized by the crown.
+Shortly after this, and likely as a result of both the religious opposition to the cinema and Sahhafbashi's pro-Constitutional Revolution activities, Sahhafbashi was exiled from Iran and his property was seized by the crown.

 Sahhafbashi's son, Abolghasem Rezai, founded a documentary and dubbing studio with Esfandiar Bozorgmehr and an American rug merchant, Stephen H. Nyman, who was also a representative for 20th Century Fox.